-The IRCT welcomes the nomination of Michelle Bachelet as the next UN High Commissioner for Human Rights and urges the UN General Assembly to move swiftly to confirm her appointment.
+The IRCT welcomes the appointment of Michelle Bachelet as the next UN High Commissioner for Human Rights.

 UN Photo/Pierre-Michel Virot: Michelle Bachelet, President of Chile, addresses the Special Meeting of the Human Rights Council in Geneva, Switzerland.

 Ms Bachelet’s appointment sends a strong message to all those who have suffered from human rights violations that the UN will support them by urging governments to repair the damage and to build a future where everyone can enjoy their human rights.

 As a paediatrician, former Health Minister, ex-Head of UN Women, two-time President of Chile, refugee and survivor of torture, Ms Bachelet brings a unique combination of skills and lived experiences that make her uniquely well suited to lead the UN human rights agency through unsettling times.